nuagenetworks/nuage-metroae/Documentation/AWS.md

 VNS Util | Mgmt | Data
 NSGv | Access | Data

-## 4. Setup Bare Metal Host for VSC
+## 4. Setup Bare Metal Host (for VSC Only)
-The VSC cannot be supported as a standard AWS component due to its reliance on the VxWorks operating system.
-The deployment is possible by running the VSC as a KVM instance within an AWS bare-metal server.
-Begin by installing a Linux AMI and the libvirt KVM libraries on the server and starting the libvirtd daemon.
-Then, network connectivity to the VSC can be setup.
+Deploying VSC as a standard AWS component is not supported.
+Because it relies on the VxWorks operating system, the VSC image cannot be converted to an AMI.
+Instead, you can run VSC as a KVM instance within an AWS bare-metal server.
 The AWS bare-metal server does not support bridge interfaces, PCI passthrough, or macvtap.
-Connections can be made by using the routed network option.
+Use the routed network option to make connections.
 The routed networks must be defined in libvirt on the host.
 Multiple addresses can be supported on a single bare-metal interface by adding secondary IP addresses via the EC2 console and using SNAT and DNAT iptables rules.
-Once the AWS host is properly setup for KVM and network connectivity, the VSC can be deployed by MetroAE as a KVM component.
-More about this is discussed in the following section.
+Follow the steps below to setup the bare-metal host.
+#### 1. Install a Linux AMI on the server.
+#### 2. Install the libvirt KVM libraries on the server.
+#### 3. Start the libvirtd daemon.
+#### 4. Setup network connectivity to the VSC.

 ## 5. Configure Components
 Configuring components for AWS is similar to configuring for other server types.
 See [CUSTOMIZE.md](CUSTOMIZE.md) for details on standard deployments.
 The configuration files for AWS deployments require a few additional specifications.